opendilab/DI-engine-docs/source/Pendulum_en.rst

 Add the three terms to get \ ``cost`` \.
 Finally, the inverse of \ ``cost`` \, which is \ ``-cost`` \, is returned as the reward value.

-Termination condition
+Termination Condition
 ------------
 The termination condition for each episode of the Pendulum environment is any of the following:

 - Reach the maximum step of the episode.

-other
+Other
 ====

-Store video
+Store Video
 --------

 Some environments have their own rendering plugins.
 DI-engine does not support the rendering plug-in that comes with the environment, but generates video recordings by saving the logs during training.
 For details, please refer to the Visualization & Logging section under the DI-engine `official documentation <https://opendilab.github.io/DI-engine/quick_start/index.html>`__ Quick start chapter.

-DI-zoo runnable code example
+DI-zoo Runnable Code Example
 ======================

 The following provides a complete Pendulum environment config, using the DDPG algorithm as the policy.
 Please run the \ ``pendulum_ddpg_main.py`` \ file in the \ ``DI-engine/dizoo/classic_control/pendulum/entry`` \ directory, as follows.